hashgraph/hedera-services/docs/transaction-prechecks.md

-  2. :memo:&nbsp;&nbsp; **Syntax checks** confirm that the parsed `TransactionBody` has all necessary fields set, including a feasible valid start time and duration; and has a `TransactionID` that is believed to be unique.
+  2. :memo:&nbsp;&nbsp; **Syntax checks** confirm that the parsed `TransactionBody` has all necessary fields set, including a feasible valid start time and duration; and has a `TransactionID` that is believed to be unique for this node.

   3. :dart:&nbsp;&nbsp; **Semantic checks** test if the specific HAPI function requested by the `Transaction` is well-formed; note